Nisala Gira

 Nisala Gira (Silent Honour) (නිසලගිර) is a 2007 Sri Lankan Sinhala psychological drama film directed by Tanuj Anawaratne and produced by Nita Fernando for Padma Films with the funds of National Film Corporation of Sri Lanka.
 It stars Nita Fernando herself, Ravindra Randeniya in lead roles along with debut actress Nimmi Harasgama and Saumya Liyanage.
 Music composed by Aruna Lian.
 It is the 1094th Sri Lankan film in the Sinhala cinema.
 The film has received mixed reviews from critics.

 Plot

+Nisala Gira is a moving portrait of a woman (Radha).
+Her life was changed by one swift, unexpected' stroke of fate... the tragic murder of her only child by underworld drug barons.
+She loses all that she holds dear... torn by grief in a hidden web of drugs.